fisher-mw/dsci-hackathon-2025/README.md

 ## 🔗 Connecting Historical Crises to the Current Recession

-Our project does **not** attempt to fully model or predict the 2024–2025 recession.
+Our project does **not** attempt to fully model or predict the 2024–2025 economic climate.
 Instead, we use historical patterns to **contextualize** what is happening today.

-We connect our findings to the current recession by:
+We connect our findings to the future economic recessions by:

 - Identifying **recurring sector behaviors** across past downturns (resilience, vulnerability, cyclicality)
 - Using these patterns as a **framework** to interpret early signs of the current recession